Johnbastian/Ixhibition/README.md

 Ixhibition is an image gallery generated in Javascript and powered by CSS3 Animations, with the additional advantage of being able to set custom and desired animations using CSS3 Animation supported attributes.
 Ixhibition is also intended to serve as a core library on which additional packages may be developed, for additional and/or specific functionality, including providing a more animation sets and for connecting to other APIs and libraries.

 Ixhibition is 100% open source.

+###Aims
+Ixhibition has been developed with the goal of reducing as much Javascript interaction as possible.
+What is meant by this is that while JS is used to instantiate and generate the gallery (HTML and CSS), JS is meant to play no role after loading it into the DOM: all animation and transitioning is governed by CSS3 animations only.
+Therefore, once the gallery has been loaded into the DOM, Ixhibition will not be performing and executing any further JS unless invoked by a public function.
 <br />
 <br />
 #Using Ixhibition